Each year MSBA asks members to vote for officers: do you know what you are voting for?

 about the wider world of beekeeping.

-The two immediate Past Presidents (right now that's Allen Hayes and Toni Burnham) also get to vote, but have otherwise already done their share!
+The two immediate Past Presidents (right now that's Jim Fraser and Allen Hayes) also get to vote, but have otherwise already done their share!

 The Secretary’s job is pretty self-explanatory: this officer takes notes at all Board and membership meetings, distributes them, and keeps these records.
 The Secretary also gets copies of all correspondence and documents relevant to how the organization governs itself and works with others.